-This summer course offers interactive hands-on game design workshops, theoretical game design analysis classes, and programming sessions.
-Practical aspects of the design of games, levels, characters, art, engines, etc. will be discussed and experienced.
-The design of new and existing games will be systematically analyzed.
+The Game Design and Development summer school offers interactive hands-on game design workshops, theoretical game design analysis classes and programming sessions.
+Practical aspects of the design of games, like levels, characters, art, engines, etc. will be discussed and experienced.
+The design of new and existing games will be systematically analysed.
 Programming sessions treat the basics of programming and common elements of game development, such as the game loop, animations, sounds and sprites, and collision handling.

-In programming sessions, you'll learn the basics of programming, as well as common elements of game development, such as the game loop, animations, sounds and sprites, and collision handling.
-Groups of a few developers will be formed.
-Each group will work together on a game design concept and develop that game during the week.
-You will mostly work on development during the workshop, though sometimes short lectures will be given to illustrate certain game development topics.
+You will learn the basics of game programming, as well as common elements of game development, such as the game loop, animations, sounds and sprites, and collision handling.
+In small groups you and your fellow students will design and develop a game during the week.
+You will mostly work on development during the workshop, while expert lectures will be given to illustrate certain game development topics.